-Save copies of the installation keys or serial numbers in a plastic or waterproof container.
+Save copies of the installation keys or serial numbers.
 These keys or serial numbers will allow you to re-install the software in case you have to rebuild your system for any reason.
+If you have downloaded license keys for important apps, like Quickbooks, consider copying them to usb drives to faciltate easier reinstallation.

 Protect your computer on the Internet:

 - Make sure your anti-virus, anti-spyware protection and firewall software is up to date.
-There are over 4.6 million viruses, Trojan Horses, RootKits and variants reported as of June 2011.
+There are over 1 billion known viruses, Trojan Horses, RootKits, ransomware and all their variants reported as of January 2022.
 More are being created and released daily.
 Making sure your subscription to your anti-virus software is current and your software isn’t more than two years old will go a long way in protecting your computer from being infected.

 - When surfing the Internet be aware that many sites unknowingly may have malware on them.
 Also beware of emails that you receive with attachments many contain funny messages, jokes, greeting cards, movie or music files that are actually Trojan horses designed to infect or compromise your computer.
-Recently there was an email that had a link to a celebrity website that supposedly had a blooper clip on it but in fact was a Trojan horse that once infecting your computer would steal personal and financial information and send it to a hidden identity theft ring site.
-Current anti-virus software will help protect you.
+Keeping your anti virus software current will help protect you.

 - If you are you are using a software firewall, make sure it is turned on and it is up to date.
 Firewalls are a good tool to keep your system shielded from the Internet and to provide alerts if you are being probed or attacked from the Internet.

-- Make sure you have all of your Operating System updates and security patches installed.
+- Make sure you have all of your operating system, Windows or Mac, updates and security patches installed.
 Keeping your operating system up dated and current helps keep you safe from exploiters trying to take advantage of security holes and problems.

 Protecting your data: